 In February/March of 2016 we started work on a large general clinic which will be split up into a HIV/Aids Pre-natal Care Unit, Eye Clinic, Surgery, Counselling/Family Planning Education, Treatment Ward and Pre-natal Nutrition Information Centre.

 We also sent a shipping container of donated and purchased medical supplies out to Likoni in order to have the clinic fully furnished and up & running by the time the project is complete.
 Work will continue on this project from Mid-February 2018.
 We will also be doing considerable refurbishment at School for Visually Impaired in Likoni along with repairs at the Polytechnic.
+We have received a lovely Thank You letter from the school.

 This is on-going, so if you have anything you wish to send/purchase for the container or would like to Volunteer your skills & time, please contact us directly.